Sedona Hummingbird Festival

 Presentations, Marketplace, and ticket sales take place at:

-Sedona Red Rock High School
+located at the Sedona Red Rock High School

 995 Upper Red Rock Loop Road

 GPS Coordinates: Lat.
 34.846635, Long. -111.830435